Last Updated:2018-10-30

 These speeches have disappointed the China Fear industry as will ACRI's latest report.
 ACRI has made a valuable contribution but it is likely to be met by those with an interest in promoting China Fear with innuendo and disdain, even while acknowledging claims made about the China challenge.

-ACRI was established with the nancial assistance of one of only two Chinese residents in Australia, about whom it has been asserted, without evidence, are in some way agents of the Chinese Communist Party.
+ACRI was established with the financial assistance of one of only two Chinese residents in Australia, about whom it has been asserted, without evidence, are in some way agents of the Chinese Communist Party.
 One of these is an Australian citizen of 20 years.
 Its founding professor, former foreign minister Bob Carr, is also said by some to be too accommodating of China's authoritarian regime.

-China Fear is occurring in many western democracies and there can be no doubt the Chinese state seeks to interfere and inuence politics and business by whatever means, old and new, including cyber.
+China Fear is occurring in many western democracies and there can be no doubt the Chinese state seeks to interfere and influence politics and business by whatever means, old and new, including cyber.
 But many other states do so too and, as we have seen most recently in the Wentworth byelection, none more so and more effectively than Israel.

 But in Australia, China Fear has been more virulent than anywhere else.
 It is not that China has been any more aggressive towards Australia, though some would like to think that we are important enough to have been singled out for special treatment, than in other countries.